edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 We use the ``cosine_distance`` function to calculate the similarity between the user's question and our documentation sections.
-We have access to this function through EdgeDB's pgvector extension.
+We have access to this function through Gel's pgvector extension.
 We then filter on that property by comparing it to the ``matchThreshold`` value we will pass when executing the query.